fizzle77/JAFDTC/doc/README.md

 ### Capturing Coordinates for Navpoints

 Both the navigation point list and navigation point editor pages allow you to capture coordinates for navigation points from the DCS F10 map.

+> Capturing coordinates in this fashion requires access to the F10 map.
+This implies a
+> mission is running with a pilot slotted in.

 When capturing from the list page, you may capture multiple coordinates and either append new navigation points to the list or update existing navigation points in the list,

 ![](images/Core_Base_Capture_C1.png)